-Soylent and Huel are two of the most popular meal replacement companies around.
-They each offer tasty, practical solutions for people who might be too busy to prepare healthy meals on a consistent basis.
-They're also great ways to supplement your protein intake, especially if you're a vegan or vegetarian.
+Time can be your biggest enemy when you’re trying to eat healthily.
+Soylent and Huel are two of the most popular meal replacement companies around, offering tasty, practical solutions for people who might be too busy to prepare healthy meals on a consistent basis.
+They're also great ways to supplement your protein intake, especially if you're a vegan or vegetarian.1

 But with so many similarities between Soylent and Huel, which one should you choose?
-We've evaluated each company extensively, and we'll pit them against one another here in several critical categories.
+We've tested each company’s products extensively, and we'll pit them against one another here in several critical categories.
 Your choice may ultimately come down to personal preference, particularly if you decide to try both for yourself and come to your own conclusions.
 But our breakdown of taste, texture, nutrition, and more might help you decide where to start.

 When all the dust settles, Huel emerges victorious.
 It’s our recommendation for most (but not all) people.
-There are certainly significant differences between the two companies, and some of Soylent's characteristics should sway certain readers in their direction.
-While they fall behind Soylent on taste, Huel’s use of pea protein over soy, the variety of their offerings, and their total nutritional profile give them the winning edge.
+There are certainly significant differences between the two companies, and some of Soylent's characteristics will certainly sway certain readers in its direction.
+While it falls behind Soylent in taste, Huel’s use of pea protein over soy, the variety of its offerings, and its products’ total nutritional profile give it the winning edge.
 If you're trying to decide which company you should try first, we think most people stand to see the best results from Huel.

 Evaluating the taste of each company's products required our testing team to consume a lot of Soylent and Huel.
 Our original intention was to concentrate on flavor alone, but the actual mouthfeel and subsequent sense of fullness were noticeably different between the two companies.
-That led us to include texture in our findings, as Huel's high fiber content results in a thicker drink.
+That led us to include texture in our findings, as Huel's high fiber content and specific oil choices result in a thicker drink.

 Customer service and convenience encompass everything from the design of a website to the responsiveness and knowledge base of representatives our team reached by phone, chat, and email.
 Shipping logistics also fall into this category, as does the actual convenience of consuming, mixing, and transporting each company's various products.